 From 1 April 2019 sepsis guidance, which NHS England wrote alongside the RCP, the RCGP, NICE, Health Education England, the UK Sepsis Trust and Patient Safety Collaboratives, is now a contractual obligation for English hospitals.
 As part of the NHS Long Term Plan, the change is being made to potentially save thousands of lives, and says that:

-- Staff should look for sepsis at an early stage in patients coming to A&Es, and those who are already on wards.
+- Staff should look for sepsis at an early stage in patients coming to Emergency Departments, and those who are already on wards.

-- Medics must ask consultants for help if patients with suspected sepsis do not respond to treatment within an hour.
+- Hospital staff must alert senior doctors if patients with suspected sepsis do not respond to treatment within an hour.

 Learning from cases

 Medical Protection has always been a strong advocate for improving patient safety and is dedicated to equipping doctors with the skills and knowledge to achieve this.
-As part of this, you can read two case reports on our website that revolve around missed signs of sepsis: “Concealed sepsis” and “Sepsis following chemotherapy”.
+As part of this, you can read two case reports on our website that revolve around missed signs of sepsis: “Concealed sepsis” and “Sepsis following chemotherapy” as well as how Medical Protection successfully defends a GP practice in a fatal sepsis case.
+Note however that this type of primary care claim in England is now handled by NHS Resolution.